vtinney/mh-onboarding-site/docs/hia.md

 # Part 2.
-Health impact assessment: the method behind most of our work
+Health impact assessment

 ## 2.1 What a health impact assessment is

-A health impact assessment (HIA), in our quantitative sense, answers a deceptively simple question: how many health outcomes are caused by a given level of air pollution, or how many would be avoided by a given policy?
+A health impact assessment (HIA) answers the question: how many health outcomes are caused by a given level of air pollution, or how many would be avoided by a given policy?
 The output is usually a number of deaths, hospital admissions, or asthma cases, often with a monetized value attached and a confidence interval around it.

-Mechanically, almost every air pollution HIA multiplies four ingredients together, grid cell by grid cell or population by population, and then sums:
+Mechanically, almost every air pollution HIA multiplies four ingredients together:

 1. Exposure: the concentration of the pollutant where people actually are.
 2. Concentration-response function (CRF): how much risk rises per unit of exposure, from epidemiology.
 3. Baseline health rate: how common the outcome already is in that population (for example, the underlying death rate from heart disease).
 4. Population: how many people of the relevant age are exposed.

 The basic health impact function takes the exposure and the CRF to compute an attributable fraction (the share of the baseline outcome attributable to the pollutant), then applies that fraction to the baseline rate and the population to get a count of attributable cases.
 Change the exposure (say, under a clean air policy) and rerun, and the difference is the avoided burden.
-That is the whole logic.
-The sophistication is all in getting each of the four ingredients right.

-Each ingredient matters, and it is easy to over-focus on exposure and overlook the rest.
 Two cities with identical pollution can have very different attributable death counts if their populations differ in age or in underlying disease rates.
 An older population with high background heart disease will show a larger PM2.5 burden than a young, healthy one at the same concentration.
 This is not a technicality: baseline health and demography drive the results as much as the pollution does, and it is one reason high-resolution baseline data matter so much (more below).

 ## 2.2 The four inputs in more depth

 Exposure (the concentration term).
 Ideally we want the long-term average concentration each person breathes.
 We never have that exactly, so we estimate it, usually as a gridded surface of annual-average concentrations that we overlay on where people live.
-How we build that surface is the subject of section 2.3.

 Concentration-response functions.
 The CRF is borrowed from epidemiology, not estimated by us.
 The art is in choosing the right function.
 For PM2.5 mortality the field has moved through several generations: